Subscribe

 # Model answers from saturated context, not from legitimate docs

 When a RAG target has input filters blocking specific keywords, submit queries using semantic equivalents that produce near-identical embeddings but avoid the filter.
 Works because embeddings capture meaning; keyword filters check literals.
+Confirm with a paired-query check: the substitute should return the same documents as the blocked original.

 # Blocked query (filter matches "password", "credentials")